JoshTalks/hf_blog_temp/README.md

 Monsoon is small measured in hours and large measured in speakers.
 That is the design, and it is where most of the value sits.

+The design follows from a constraint: a single error rate cannot describe a population of half a billion speakers, so the collection was structured around the dimensions along which that population actually varies.
+Nine were sampled deliberately — geography, age, gender, vocabulary, recording device, acoustic environment, speech type, speaking rate, and the number of valid ways a given utterance can be written down.
+Each is a place a failure mode can hide when only the aggregate is reported.
+Eight were widened on purpose.
+The ninth, speech type, was pinned: every clip is spontaneous conversation, because scripted speech is the one condition deployed systems never encounter.

 **Speaker concentration and diversity beyond the fields above.**

 | | hi public | hi private | en-IN public | en-IN private |